 In terms of property, it works a little differently.
 Let’s say William buys a $500,000 home with a $50,000 deposit, leaving him with a mortgage of $450,000.
 This would mean he has equity of $50,000.
 If the property suddenly soared in value and was now worth $800,000, he would have equity of $350,000.

 Now that we’ve covered examples of equity in everyday life, let’s delve into what it means in a financial setting.

 This term normally refers to shareholder equity.
-Just like with cars and property, companies use this to illustrate the difference between their total assets and their total liabilities.
-A strong, positive figure indicates that the firm is in good financial health – and as a result, this metric is often relied upon by analysts.
+Just as with cars and property, companies use this to illustrate the difference between their total assets and their total liabilities.
+A strong, positive figure indicates that the firm is in good financial health.
+As a result, this metric is often relied upon by analysts.

-For the shareholders, this figure illustrates how much they would receive if a corporation liquidated everything and paid off their debts.
-It helps investors deduce how risky stock might be, and whether a business is stable.
+For shareholders, this figure illustrates how much they would receive if a corporation liquidated everything and paid off all its debts.
+It also helps investors deduce how risky a particular stock might be, and whether the business is stable.

 Equity is important for investors because it can entitle them to dividends – a share of a company’s profits – on a regular basis.
 In other cases, they may receive voting rights, allowing them to have a say on the future direction of the business.